L3- Chemical Sciences of Matter (SCM)

 Target audience

-Students of L2 Chemistry or Physics-Chemistry, of IUT chemistry and of preparatory class (PCSI, TPC...)
+Students in L2 Chemistry or Physics-Chemistry, IUT Chemistry and preparatory classes (PCSI, TPC...)

 Read more